DevCabin/bhm-working/readme.txt

 as a theme all it's own.

 So say you're building for a client "acme co" and you don't really want the theme to be called X Starter Theme which is understandable, you can do a couple of things.
-Quick and easiest is to just go into style.css and change "Theme Name: The X Starter Theme" as you see fit, for example "Theme Name: Acme Co Theme ".
+QUick and easiest is to just go into style.css and change "Theme Name: The X Starter Theme" as you see fit, for example "Theme Name: Acme Co Theme ".
 Quick and effective.

 You should be able to get rolling from here.
 Have fun, and ask questions.
 Stack overflow is your friend.